llpeterson/scaling/global.md

 route* into the intradomain routing protocol.
 In effect, this is a statement that any network that has not been explicitly advertised in the intradomain protocol is reachable through the border router.
-Recall from the discussion of IP forwarding in the previous Chapter that the default entry in the forwarding table comes after all the more specific entries, and it matches anything that failed to match a specific entry.
+Recall from the discussion of IP forwarding in the previous chapter that the default entry in the forwarding table comes after all the more specific entries, and it matches anything that failed to match a specific entry.